b-rbmp/cv-gesture-recognition/README.md

 ### Importance and Applications

-One of the main applications of Hand Gesture Recognition is Human-Robot Interaction and Human Computer Interaction.
+One of the main applications of Hand Gesture Recognition is Human-Robot Interaction and Human-Computer Interaction..
 By using hand gestures as commands, users can control robots, computers, and other devices in a more intuitive and natural way.
 This technology is particularly useful in scenarios where traditional input devices like keyboards and mice are not practical or feasible, such as in robotics, virtual reality, and augmented reality applications.
 Hand Gesture Recognition can also be used in healthcare, gaming, and security applications, among others.

 ## Project Description <a name = "project"></a>

 ### Objective
 The primary objective of this project is to develop a real-time gesture recognition system that allows users to play a game of Rock-Paper-Scissors against a computer.
 The system will capture live video feeds of the user's hand gestures using a camera, analyze the movements to recognize the gestures using Deep Convolutional Neural Networks framed as a classification task, and translate them into commands to play the game.
-The computer will generate its own gestures randomly, and the system will determine the winner based on the rules of the game.
+The computer will generate its gestures randomly, and the system will determine the winner based on the game's rules..

 ### Key Goals
 - **Motion Detection**: Utilize a standard smartphone camera to capture hand movements and translate them into commands.